i-witness/heroku-server/README.md

 ### Goals

 - Develop mobile applications to support members of the public through interaction with law enforcement officers.
-- Collect and analyse data on the interaction between the public and law enforcement officers, with respect to demographics including ethnicity and nationality.
+- Collect and analyse data on the interaction between the public and law enforcement, especially with respect to demographics including ethnicity and nationality.

 ### Products

 #### iOS Shortcut

-A shortcut is just a simple app for iPhone or the Apple Watch which can be launched from a home screen shortcut or with Siri.
+A shortcut is just a simple app for iPhone (or the Apple Watch) which can be launched from a home screen shortcut or with Siri (i.e. voice control).
-When launched a shortcut executes a sequence of commands, with or without further action from the user.
+When launched, a shortcut executes a sequence of commands, with or without further action from the user.
 We aim to create and distribute a shortcut offering useful functionality to the public during interaciton with law enforcement:

 - Send an SOS message with the current location, to specific contacts (via SMS, email, Signal, Telegram, ...) or on social media.